nyarla/p5-Text-HyperScript/README.md

 # DESCRIPTION

-This library is a implementation of HTML generator like as hyperscirpt.
+This module is a html/xml like string generator like as hyperscirpt.

-This library name contains **HyperScript**, but library features different of another language or original implementation.
+The name of this module contains **HyperScript**, but this module features isn't same of another language or original implementation.

 # FUNCTIONS

 ## h

-This function makes html text by perl code.
+This function makes html/xml text by perl code.

 This function is complex. but it's powerful.

 **Arguments**:

+    h($tag, [ \%attrs, $content, ...])

 - `$tag`